Skip to main content

 Stage 5 Section 2 – Your responsibilities when registered

-D. Keeping your service compliant with Regulations
+D. Keeping your service compliant with the Regulations

 It will be usual practice for HIW to bring any non-compliance to the specific attention of the individuals concerned, providing an opportunity for relevant remedial action to be taken within a specific timescale.